Last Updated on

-It is important that the baby’s crib is installed in the same room as the parents.
+The baby’s crib must be installed in the same room as the parents.
 It makes breastfeeding convenient, and it is easy for the parents to keep a close watch on the baby’s sleeping positions.
-Room-sharing and not bed-sharing is recommended by the AAP as a baby sleep safety guideline.
+Room-sharing and not bed-sharing is recommended by the AAP (American Academy of Pediatrics) as a baby sleep safety guideline.

 1. Can Babies Sleep on Their Stomach?

 As discussed earlier, it is not recommended for babies or infants to sleep on their stomachs.
-But as babies become 4 to 5 months old, they learn to roll from their back to their stomach, which is absolutely normal.
-By this time, the risk of SIDS lowers in children, and hence it is okay to allow the baby to find his/her own comfortable position.
-A 5-month-old baby will be able to turn his/her head to the side and keep the mouth and nose free for breathing.
-However, it is advisable to keep a watch while the baby is asleep and place the baby on the back while putting him/her to sleep.
+But, as babies become 4 to 5 months old, they learn to roll from their back to their stomach, which is absolutely normal.
+By this time, the risk of SIDS lowers in children, and hence it is okay to allow the baby to find his own comfortable position.
+A 5-month-old baby will be able to turn his head to the side and keep the mouth and nose free for breathing.
+However, it is advisable to keep a watch while the baby is asleep and place the baby on the back while putting him to sleep.

-Please note that babies sleeping on their tummy are at a high risk of SIDS only till they are about 4-month-old but it remains a considerable threat till they are about 12 months of age.
+Please note that babies sleeping on their tummy are at a high risk of SIDS only until they are about 4 months old, but it remains a considerable threat until they are about 12 months of age.

 2. Can Babies Sleep on Their Side?

 The side sleeping position for babies is not particularly alarming.
-But recent research shows that babies who sleep on the side eventually turn on their tummy, and this increases the risk of SIDS.
-Babies tend to learn to roll over by the age of six months, and may roll over from the back to a side position.
+But, recent research shows that babies who sleep on the side eventually turn on their tummy, and this increases the risk of SIDS.
+Babies tend to learn to roll over by the age of six months.
 If this is the case, you can let the baby continue to sleep on his side as the rolling over indicates strong internal organs and low risk of choking.
-However, if the baby rolls over to the side before six months of age, ensure you put them back in the back position.
+However, if the baby rolls over to the side before six months of age, ensure you put them him in the sleep-on-the-back position.

 Also, babies suffering from a congested nose may not feel comfortable sleeping on their backs.
-In these cases, place a humidifier in baby’s room.
+In such cases, place a humidifier in the baby’s room.
 This will moisten the air and loosen congestion.

 5. What If My Baby Chokes While Sleeping on the Back?

-Pre-term infants are at a very high risk of SIDS.
-It is advisable that pre-term infants too should be put to sleep on the back.
-But in very rare cases, if the infant is suffering from acute respiratory disease, then he/she can be put to sleep on the stomach under very strict observation.
-In fact, this is only advisable in a highly monitored inpatient setting.
+Preterm infants are at a very high risk of SIDS.
+It is advisable that preterm infants too should be put to sleep on the back.
+But, if the infant is suffering from acute respiratory disease, then he can be put to sleep on the stomach under strict observation.
+This is only advisable in a highly monitored inpatient setting.

 7. Can Sleep Positioners Help My Baby to Sleep on Back and Reduce the Risk of SIDS?

-FDA (Food and Drug Administration), a federal agency of United States Department of Health and Human Services, does not approve of sleep positioners to put infants to sleep.
-Using a baby sleep positioner to help a baby sleep on his/her back is dangerous and must be avoided.
+FDA (Food and Drug Administration), a federal agency of the United States Department of Health and Human Services, does not approve of sleep positioners to put infants to sleep.
+Using a baby sleep positioner to help babies sleep on their back could be dangerous and must be avoided.

-New-born babies can be prone SIDS and SUDI on account of incorrect sleeping positions.
-It is therefore essential to know about various sleeping positions and the risks they pose to new-born babies.
-Taking time out to learn this necessary information will go a long way in keeping your new-born safe and healthy.
+Newborn babies are prone to SIDS and SUDI on account of incorrect sleeping positions.
+It is, therefore, essential to know about various sleeping positions and the risks they pose to newborn babies.
+Taking time out to learn this necessary information will go a long way in keeping your newborn safe and healthy.